devopsdays/homebrew-devopsdays/README.md

     brew tap devopsdays/tap

-Now you will be able to work on those formulae as if there were in canonical Homebrew repository:
+Now you will be able to work on those formulae as if they were in canonical Homebrew repository:

     brew install devopsdays-cli